belikor/lbrytools/lbrytools/lbrytools.md

 # Printing invalid claims

-Invalid claims are those that were downloaded at some point, but which now cannot be resolved anymore from the online database (blockchain).
-This probably means that the author decided to remove the claims after they were downloaded originally.
-This can be verified with the blockchain explorer, by following the claim ID and looking for an `unspent` transaction.

 Print only the invalid claims by using the `invalid=True` parameter of `print_summary`.
 This will be slower than with `invalid=False` as it needs to resolve each claim online, to see if it's still valid or not.